The roots of my soul.

 The blooming love, exalted through the singing heartbeats composing the sense of Home we carry within.

-The waking up, early in the morning, to the salesman riding his carriage and yelling the prices of the watermelons over the sound of the footsteps of his horse.
+Waking up, early in the morning, to the salesman riding his carriage and yelling the prices of the watermelons over the sound of the footsteps of his horse.

-The family gatherings at our grandparents household, the laughter of our loved ones and the tea after lunch followed by the afternoon nap before the awakening of the city at night.
+Family gatherings at our grandparents household, the laughter of our loved ones and the tea after lunch followed by the afternoon nap before the awakening of the city at night.

-The smell of the spices in the souk of the city and my unstoppable sneezing, walking through its alley.
+The smell of spices in the souk of the city and my unstoppable sneezing, walking through its alley.

 The queen of our hearts, the Citadel of Aleppo and the countless memories our spirits hold in between the chasms of its old walls.

 The melody of the oud playing, spellbound by the muezzin calling for the prayer along with the bells of the church ringing.

 Screams, bombings, pain.

 Theft of children’s innocence